wix-incubator/wix-code-mls/images.md

 * keyField - the name of the key field, taken from the schema file
 * itemIndex - the number of the item in this sync process, great for logging
 * logger - a logger instance, as defined in [logger.js](https://github.com/wix/wix-code-mls/blob/master/lib/logger.js)
+* uploadImagesToWix - a function that can load an array of Buffers containing image data to Wix storage and retrieve image URLs
 * returns - a promise that is resolved to an array of media URLs.
 For no images resolve to an empty array.

 The default strategy is to lookup resource images using `getObjects` call with the `Resource`, `Class` and `ResourceID`.